ziad-rima/SQLite-Simple-Clone/README.md

 ```
 - Then, I changed the process to be more dynamic, hence using pointers and following memory management techniques.
 - I initialized a wrapper around the user input, to make working with it efficient.
 I declared three variables:
-    - `buffer`: which is the actual input entered by the user
+    - `buffer`: which is the actual input entered by the user.
     - `buffer_length`: this is what stores the size of the allocated memory.
     - `input_length`: this represents how many characters the user has entered.